openziti/ziti-doc/docusaurus/docs/learn/quickstarts/browzer/example/index.md

 ### Enable Certificate Access by Specific Users

-Since certbot will make the files available to root only (a good practice) we want to give specific users the ability to read the files.
+Since Certbot will make the files available to root only (a good practice) we want to give specific users the ability to read the files.
 To do that we'll make a new group and a new user with UID 2171 and GID 2171.
 As shown below, we are making a group named `zitiweb`, adding our user to that group so that "we" can see the files for debugging or other purposes and then making a `ziggy` user that can also read these files should we want/need that later.
 Please